-Earlier this week I sat amid ten thousand colleagues as IBM laid out its vision for "Information on Demand."
+Earlier this week I sat amid ten thousand colleagues to hear IBM’s vision for “Information on Demand.”
 Rather than feel a time-warped déjà-vu, I was moved by the power of a theme whose time had come.

 Taking a page from the playbook of magicians down the Las Vegas strip, my data geek friends and I were mesmerized by the analytical equivalent of people floating in mid-air (security-minded cloud computing).
 We gasped over sword swallowing (breaking down big data into manageable bites).
 We laughed at shtick (unveilings of dazzling technology).
 And we peeked behind the scenes at how organizations use business analytics to detect complications from brain injuries, save lives in war, and prevent international identity theft.

 There was just one small problem–something people accustom to mining diamonds in data might not have even noticed.
 The term “social” was barely mentioned at all.
 Even if people weren’t ready to hear it, it should have been said.

 A smarter planet is relationship-driven and bolstered by data, not the other way around.
 Burgeoning complexity in every realm requires all types of creative smarts.
 Each IBMer I speak with knows that.
 Talks about it.
 Makes relationships central to solving complex problems.

 “Social” may not be at the heart of IBM’s business intelligence strategy (yet)–nor at the core of your company’s approach to how people do their work.
 But as a society we can’t afford to stay silent or isolated.
 As Merv Adrian says, “Tools don’t provide guidance.”
 People do.
 The data won’t save us.
 People can.